Design system collection

 Documentation

-Alongside the patterns I’ve defined over the years, I’ve also written a range of design guidelines and documentation—from foundations to components—to codify standards and guide usage.
+Alongside the patterns I’ve defined over the years, I’ve also written a range of design guidelines and documentation—from foundations to components—to document standards and guide usage.

 CXP guidelines